-If this Proposal No. 4 is approved by our stockholders, the 2023 Plan will become effective as of the date of the annual meeting and no additional awards will be granted under the 2013 Plan (although all outstanding awards granted under the 2013 Plan will continue to be subject to the terms and conditions as set forth in the agreements evidencing such awards and the terms of the 2013 Plan).
-In the event that our stockholders do not approve this Proposal No. 4, the 2023 Plan will not become effective and the 2013 Plan will continue to be effective in accordance with its terms.
+If this Proposal No. 4 is approved by our stockholders, the Amended 2023 Plan will become effective as of the date of the Annual Meeting and the number of shares issuable under the 2023 Plan will be increased.
+In the event that our stockholders do not approve this Proposal No. 4, the Amended 2023 Plan will not become effective and the 2023 Plan will continue to be effective in accordance with its terms.

-Description of the 2023 Equity Incentive Plan
+Description of the Amended 2023 Equity Incentive Plan

-The material features of the 2023 Plan are described below.
-The following description of the 2023 Plan is a summary only and is qualified in its entirety by reference to the complete text of the 2023 Plan.
-Stockholders are urged to read the actual text of the 2023 Plan in its entirety, which is attached to this proxy statement as Appendix A.
+The material features of the Amended 2023 Plan are described below.
+The following description of the Amended 2023 Plan is a summary only and is qualified in its entirety by reference to the complete text of the Amended 2023 Plan.
+The Stockholders are urged to read the actual text of and Amended 2023 Plan is provided in Appendix A, where the foregoing amendment is shown in blackline text.